EugeneOw/trading/README.md

 	Modify the file_path variable in the Main class to point to your own forex data CSV file.

-2. **States and Actions:**
+2. **Technical Indicators:**

-   You can adjust the states and actions in the Sub class to fit other types of market data or strategies.
+   You can adjust the indicators to include more than what I've included or remove what you feel is unneccesary.

 3. **Training Boundaries:**